MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/dcpromo.md

 > [!NOTE]
 > In this example command, `<answer.txt>` is a placeholder for the path and file name of the answer file that you plan to use for demotion or promotion.

-Each DCPROMO operation requires answers to specific fields in the [DCInstall] section of the answer file.
+Each dcpromo operation requires answers to specific fields in the [DCInstall] section of the answer file.
 The following list provides the required fields for each operation.
 The default values are used if the option is not specified.
 The default values for these fields are described in [Field Definitions](#field-definitions).

 - For new forest installations, the following options apply: